So Many Choices

 Folding Bicycles are ideal for those who need to travel with their bike, want a bike to keep on their boat or plane, or who live in small apartments and don’t have a lot of storage space.
 They’re also good for commuters who need to take their bike on a bus or train for part of their commute, or who don’t have a safe place to park their bike at work.
 Most folding bikes have smaller wheels, which makes the bike a little less efficient and trickier to handle than a standard bike, but most folding bike fans feel the benefits outweigh the disadvantages.

 Recumbent Bicycles have a long, low design and a full-size seat with a backrest.
 Recumbents are available in two-wheel and three-wheel designs.
-Many recumbent riders feel that they are the most comfortable option available for bicycling.
+Many recumbent riders feel that they are the most comfortable option available for bicycling, that bed like comfort feeling.
 However, they are more difficult to pedal up hills, and they can be a challenge to carry from one place to another in a motor vehicle.

 Tandem Bicycles are “bicycles built for two.”
 They come in all styles, from cruiser tandems and hybrid tandems for the bike path or boardwalk, off-road mountain bike tandems, and high-performance road racing tandems.